Sparticuz/chromium/README.md

 ## AWS Lambda Layer

-[Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is a new convenient way to manage common dependencies between different Lambda Functions.
+[Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is a convenient way to manage common dependencies between different Lambda Functions.

 The following set of (Linux) commands will create a layer of this package: